loisbaker/lee-wave-solver/README.md

 - The hydrostatic approximation/ nonhydrostatic flow

 ## Getting started
-The module *solver.py* contains all that you need.
-Find it in this repo, and import the *LeeWaveSolver* class:
+Save the module *solver.py* from this repo, and import the *LeeWaveSolver* class:
 ```python
 from solver import LeeWaveSolver
 ```